 This is the personal WWW page for Hajime Hoji

-How linguistics (or generative linguistics) as it is being practiced differs from language faculty science as an exact science as I try to pursue it is perhaps an important issue if one wishes to develop language faculty science among those who are already in the field of linguistics (or generative linguistics).
-I will try to address the issue and make my thoughts available to the public after I have completed Predictions and Experiments in Language Faculty Science.
+How linguistics (or generative linguistics) (as it is currently being practiced) differs from language faculty science (as I pursue it) is perhaps an important issue if one wishes to promote language faculty science among those who are already in the field of linguistics (or generative linguistics).
+I will try to address the issue after I have completed Predictions and Experiments in Language Faculty Science.

 "Criticism, as we shall see more clearly later, is the lifeblood of all rational thought.
 But we should criticize any theory always in its best and strongest form; if possible, repairing tacitly all its major mistakes and concentrating on the great, leading, and simplifying ideas.
 Otherwise we shall be led into the swamp of scholasticism - of clever questions and answers which have a tendency of multiplying endlessly; a swamp from which there is no escape once we have slipped in; a swamp over which the paralyzing vapours of the publication explosion hold an eternal sway."

 (Taken from p.
 977 of "Replies to My Critics" contained in Volume 2 of The Philosophy of Karl Popper, edited by Paul Authur Schilpp, 1974, The Open Court Publishing, La Salle, Illinois, pp. 961-1197.)

 My response to Chomsky's recent essay "The Galilean Challenge" (Galileo's Other Challenge) has been published in Inference: International Review of Science